-- · Equal authority of agencies
+- The equal authority of agencies

 - All agencies co-generate Genesis Block

-- Equal administrative power within groups
+- Same administrative power within groups

-For consortium chain based on existed root credential, it can fast configure multiple groups on chain to adapt for different business needs.
+For consortium chain based on existed root credential, it can fast configure multiple groups on-chain to adapt for different business needs.

-After agreeing on the data model of node certificate, IP and port number and filling the configuration items, each agency can generate a configuration file folder locally that includes no private key.
-Agencies can keep their private keys internally and prevent malicious attackers in disguise of nodes or any information leakage, even if the configuration files are lost.
+Each agency can generate a configuration file folder locally that includes no private key Agencies can keep their private keys internally and prevent malicious attackers in disguise of nodes or any information leakage, even if the configuration files are lost.
 In this way, security and usability of nodes can be achieved at the same time.

-Users make agreement to generate Genesis Block and node configuration file folder, and then activate nodes so that they will conduct multi-group networking according to the configuration files.
+Users agree to generate the Genesis Block and node configuration file folder and then activate nodes so that they will conduct multi-group networking according to the configuration files.